brandonmichaelhunter/UMASAV/Day1/Programming_Languages.md

   - defines the `syntax` on how you create functions in Python.
   - The `semantics` tells Python that this an function that accepts two parameters.
 Parameters are inputs you provide to a function.
 We'll talk about this more in the following sections.
   - The `terms` used here are `functions` and `parameters`.
     - `functions` are reusable collection of instructions that will `execute` when called upon.
+    - `def` is a keyword, which its a special reserved word tha the target programming languages uses to define objects.
+In code below `def` defines a function in Python.
-    - `parameters` are inputsyou provided to a function.
+    - `parameters` are inputs you provided to a function.
 - `return A+B`
   - defines the syntax to add two values togeather return it back to the caller.
 Who is the caller in this case? `print(AddTwoNumbers(10,9))`
   - The `semantics` tells Python to add the value of A and B and return the value back to the caller.
   - The `terms` used here are `expressions`, where the `A+B` tells Python to add two values and then `return` the call value to the caller.
 - So what does `print(AddTwoNumbers(10,9))` tells Python to do?
   - Call the `AddTwoNumbers` function and
-  - Pass in two `parameters` A and B and
+  - Pass in two `parameters` A and B, and
   - `print` our the results to the screen.
+- `QUESTION - What are the data types of the two parameters passed into the AddTwoNumber function?`
 ```python
 # Function for adding two numbers
 def AddTwoNumbers(A, B): # <= defines a function.